 Cassium Technologies was a provider of IT services predominantly to telco operators.
 The company grew organically and by acquisitions and was acquired by Netstore Plc in 2005.

 Celldex is an innovative biotechnology company focused on the discovery, development and commercialization of targeted immunotherapies.
 The technology combines vaccines with monoclonal antibodies and immune modulators as precision targeted immunotherapy for the treatment of cancer and infectious and inflammatory diseases.

 Celoxica offers the quickest market data and order execution capabilities to traders, hedge funds and exchanges globally.

-Albion Ventures has invested £9.3 million in partnership with Perth-based developer, Green Highland Renewables, to fund the development of a single 2MW hydropower scheme on the Allt A’Chonais, close to Loch Carron in the Scottish Highlands.
+Albion Ventures in partnership with Perth-based developer, Green Highland Renewables, has built a 2MW hydropower scheme on the Allt A’Chonais, close to Loch Carron in the Scottish Highlands.

-The scheme will benefit from the Feed-in-Tariff regime and is now generating electricity.
-The installation is forecast to generate an average 7GWh of electricity per year, enough to power up to 2,000 households.
+The scheme is operational.
+It is generating an average 7GWh of electricity per year, enough to power up to 2,000 households.

 Churchcroft VCT built and operated a 34 bedroom purpose-built home for residents with learning disabilities in Witham, Essex.
 The company was successfully sold in March 2004.

 Cisiv is a leading provider of software for non-interventional studies for the pharmaceutical industry.
 Albion funds invested in the company in 2013.